How Much Is Beyoncé Worth?

 Though best known as a talented musical performer, Beyoncé voiced the role of Nala in Disney’s live-action “Lion King” feature film, to the tune of a $25 million paycheck.

 In April 2020, she launched a Netflix special outlining her 2018 performance at the Coachella Valley Music and Arts Festival, where she was the first black woman to headline the massive event.

 A self-made entrepreneur without a college degree, Beyoncé doesn’t stop working hard in every aspect of her life.
 In 2016, she co-founded Ivy Park, an athleisure clothing line named after her daughter (Blue Ivy) and Parkwood Park in Houston, where Beyoncé used to work out.

-Beyonce has also created six fragrance brands, which have generated more than $500 million since 2010.
-When combined, Beyonce’s fragrance brands are the most successful celebrity fragrances of all time.
+Beyoncé has also created six fragrance brands, which have generated more than $500 million since 2010, according to Celebrity Net Worth.
+When combined, Beyoncé’s fragrance brands are the most successful celebrity fragrances of all time.

 She’s also made significant money from endorsements, including deals with L’Oreal, American Express and Pepsi.

 Beyoncé seems to be anything but frugal when it comes to enjoying her earnings.
-She and Jay-Z have a $26 million luxury vacation home in Long Island’s famed Hamptons region, along with an $88 million Bel Air, California, estate.
+She and Jay-Z have a $26 million luxury vacation home in Long Island’s famed Hamptons region, along with an $88 million Bel-Air, California estate, according to House Digest.

 Jay-Z and Beyoncé seem to love traveling the world, and the couple’s private jet, which she purchased as a gift for her husband, has helped them get to destinations like Paris, Ibiza and Brazil.